silinternational/yii2-json-log-targets/README.md

 The EmailServiceTarget is used to send logs to our external [Email Service API](https://github.com/silinternational/email-service)

+Note, this target can throw a Sil\EmailService\Client\EmailServiceClientException that should be excluded from this target to ensure a looping event is avoided.

 As part of a Yii2 app configuration:
 ```php
     'log' => [